 It’s challenging to figure out exactly who is “responsible” for the energy use because the NFT system involves creators, buyers, miners, marketplaces, and more.
 Anyone involved in the creation and sale of NFTs is therefore responsible for some amount of the energy use.
-However, it can be argued that Ethereum mining activities would happen regardless of whether NFTs existed.
-In other words, the Ethereum blockchain is running all the time, so creating or buying an NFT doesn’t directly create more energy use.
+However, it can be argued that crypto mining on certain PoW platforms would happen regardless of NFT usage.

 The issue with this argument is similar to the debate over the carbon footprint of air travel.
 Although it’s true that if one person doesn’t buy a plane ticket the plane will still fly, if a lot of people buy plane tickets that results in an increased number of planes flying — and therefore an increased amount of emissions.

-Thus if the price of Ethereum and other forms of crypto that support NFTs increases due to the growing trade of NFTs, mining activities might increase and result in more energy use than would have occurred without NFTs.
+Thus if the price of those types of crypto that support NFTs increases due to the growing trade of NFTs, mining activities might increase and result in more energy use than would have occurred without NFTs.